sarthakChy/sarthakChy/README.md

 - 👋 Hi, I’m sarthak Choudhary
 - 👀 I’m interested in web development, front and back-end.
 Ai,Ml, devops and virtualization
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning mern stack
 - 💞️ I’m looking to collaborate on projects related to congifuring the back and front end
-- 📫 How to reach me ...
+- 📫 reach me on choudharysarthak.6@gmail.com

 <!---
 sarthakChy/sarthakChy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.